TheBestTvarynka/tbt/content/posts/win-scard-cache/index.md

 # Let's start the journey

 I suppose the whole debugging process is boring for you, so I'll show relevant reversed parts of the `msclmd.dll` with small descriptions.
 If you need only resulting cache items format (structure), then you should skip next sections and jump right to the [implementation](https://github.com/Devolutions/sspi-rs/blob/4409f9a5235dec0c033edce654aa6fe934a72afc/crates/winscard/src/scard_context.rs#L146-L394).

+At some point in time, the `msclmd.dll` calls the [`SCardReadCacheW`](https://learn.microsoft.com/en-us/windows/win32/api/winscard/nf-winscard-scardreadcachew) function to extract some information from the smart card cache.
+What data should we return?
+What format does the data (cache file) have?
+The next chapters contain answers to those questions.

+You can use the following material in two cases:

+* You are developing your own `winscard.dll` replacement.
+* You are using the WinSCard API (maybe developing your minidriver) under Windows and want to know what the `SCardReadCacheW` function returns.

+Otherwise, it's just a fun reading for you.
+Enjoy :kissing_closed_eyes:

 ## `Cached_CardmodFile\Cached_Pin_Freshness`